What qualities make a good social worker?

 2. Empathy

-Fundamentally, social work is about caring for others.
-And, this care should always be accompanied by empathy.
+Empathy is a quality that is so important to possess.
+Fundamentally, social work is about caring for others, and this care should always be accompanied by empathy.

-Empathy is a quality that is important in social work.
-To the people you work with, your presence can be a sign that something in their lives has gone wrong, which can be very distressing.
-Being able to put yourself in a person’s shoes, and understand their hopes, fears and concerns, is crucial to good practice.
+To the people you work with, your presence can be a sign that something in their lives has gone wrong.
+This can be incredibly distressing.
+Being able to put yourself in a person’s shoes, and understand their hopes, fears, and concerns, is crucial to good practice.

 3. Organised